Dealing With Diagnosis

 Don’t spend TOO much time on the internet reading negative statistics.

 It is important that you work with a gynecologic oncologist, not just a gynecologist.
-A gynecologic oncologist has experience with ovarian cancer surgery and is well-informed about chemotherapy treatments specific to your type of cancer.
+A gynecologic oncologist has experience with gynecologic cancer surgery and is well-informed about chemotherapy treatments specific to your type of cancer.

 Please go to our website and click on the “Start Here” button on the home page, and fill out an electronic form for COCA connections.
 We will call you and tell you about all our offerings for survivors.

-There is a lot of information available about ovarian cancer on the web.
+There is a lot of information available about gynecologic cancer on the web.
 We suggest staying informed to the extent you are able, without becoming overwhelmed.
 We advise you take the information you find with you to your doctor visits to discuss with him/her.
 However, if you get depressed or overwhelmed with statistics and details you read, moderate your exposure on the web.

 Some tips to guide you at the outset . . .